-After completing a Basics course, you should have the skills to give you the confidence to join an Absolute Beginners class, or a standard Beginners/Elementary Class.
-You can choose to do a BASICS course as many times as you like, until you feel confident enough to progress to another level.
-We advise that you speak to your teacher regularly to touch base on your progress and see when you will be ready to move up.
+After completing a BASICS course, you’ll have the skills to join an Absolute Beginners Ballet Class, or a Standard Beginners/Elementary Ballet Class.
+You can do the BASICS course as many times as you like, until you feel confident enough to progress to another level.
+We advise you speak to your teacher regularly to check on your progress and see when you’ll be ready to move up.
 Please remember that everyone learns differently and at a different pace.
-It is important not to compare yourself to others, and just be patient with yourself, and trust in the process.
+It’s important not to compare yourself to others.
+Aim to be patient with yourself, and trust in the process.